Finite-size analysis in neural network classification of critical phenomena

+Fig.~\ref{fig:Vt_conv} displays the temperature dependence of $V^T$, which indeed shows a drastic increase around $T=T_c$, and a characteristic Gaussian-like bell shape for both Ising and BW models and all network architectures.
+Furthermore, the widths of the bell-shaped curves decrease with increasing the system size, which is consistent with scaling behavior.

 To test this hypothesis, we study the $L$ dependence of the width of the peak of $V^T$, Eq.\ \eqref{Zt}.
 Specifically, for each value of $L$, we fit $V^T$ vs T with an unnormalized Gaussian-like Ansatz, $V^T \sim \exp\left(-(T-T_*)^2 / 2\sigma^2\right)$, with $\sigma$ and $T_*$ being fit parameters, and extract the dependence of the width of $\sigma$ on $L$.
 Since there is no \textit{a priori} requirement that the profile is strictly Gaussian, we also perform a separate single-parameter fits the left-hand ($T < T_*$) and the right-hand ($T > T_*$) parts of the $V^T$ curves.
 In this procedure, $T_*$ is simply the location of the maximum of $V^T$, and $\sigma$ is the (only) fit parameter.
 For both fitting protocols, we then fit the resulting widths, $\sigma(L)$, to a power-law Ansatz, $\sigma(L) \sim 1/L^{1/\nu_\sigma}$.
+Similarly to the Gaussian fitting, we obtain the optimal value of $1/\nu_{\sigma}$ and its standard deviation from the power-law fitting.
 We perform this procedure for the Ising and the BW models and for all network architectures, and results are summarized in Tables \ref{tab-IS} and \ref{tab-BW}.

 For the Ising model, Table \ref{tab-IS}, the first observation is that the resulting values of the scaling exponent (both one-sided $1/\nu_{\sigma}$ and two-sided $1/\nu_{\sigma^\pm}$) are consistent with the correlation length exponent for the Ising universality class, $\nu = 1$.
 One notable exception is the ResNet 10- and 34-layer architectures, which shows vastly different values for exponents $1/\nu_{\sigma^{\pm}}$ and $1/\nu_{\sigma}$, and the resulting values are barely within the 4 standard deviations from the exact result, $\nu=1$.